 A Mars campaign will be a virtually identical situation to a cislunar mission with surface operations.
 The same variety of communication between orbiting spacecraft, satellite relays, surface habitats, EVA suits, and rovers will be required.
 However, Earth ground controllers will not be able to work interactively using video, putting Mission Control in a monitor mode as far as downlinked video is concerned.
 After only a few days of flight, one-way transmission time will reach 5 seconds, rendering interactive use of video essentially useless for the mission.
 Transmission time, on average, from Mars is 11.65 minutes, one way.
 It can be as high as 20.76 minutes and in certain years where Mars and Earth are the closest, as low as 3.25 minutes.
 This puts the burden upon the crew or automated systems to make immediate decisions without the help of Earth-bound mission controllers.

 Link disruptions will be more frequent and more severe, putting strain on the Bundle Protocol while using all the capabilities of BP within DTN to ensure accurate data delivery in both directions.
 There will be links from orbiting spacecraft and ground operations.
 Even with 100-percent coverage of surface operations to orbiting spacecraft, there will still be significant LOS time periods when Earth and Mars are in opposition to each other around the sun.
 To overcome this would require a DTN node located in a position to allow both the Earth and Mars to ‘see’ the spacecraft at all times, no matter what the relative positions of Earth, Mars, and the Sun.
 The exact positioning and number of such satellites is out-of-scope of this document and dependent upon agency and mission requirements.
-It should be noted that DTN can address such LOS outages automatically, retaining outbound data in buffers while waiting for the planets’ orbital motion eventually to terminate the interval of opposition, provided that sufficient buffer space is available.
+It should be noted that DTN can address such LOS outages automatically, retaining data in buffers while waiting for the planets’ orbital motion eventually to terminate the interval of opposition, provided that sufficient buffer space is available.

 A Mars campaign will also likely pre-position supplies on the surface for the crews.
 This will happen before the crewed flights leave for Mars.
 Video capability from the surface would start with the landing of these components, necessary to insure a safe environment for the crew before their arrival.

-Return video will also be an important factor as these missions will be greater than two years in duration.
+Forward video will also be an important factor as these missions will be greater than two years in duration.
 While bandwidth concerns are certainly more of a factor because of distance, a multiple-channel video system is envisioned for Mars campaigns as well.
 Video streaming as well as file transfer will be employed.
 It will be necessary to get some video scenes from Mars sent to Earth in a real-time mode in order to get the earliest confirmation of certain events.
 However, much of the video from a Mars campaign can be treated as file transfers, as real-time live streaming is not useful for Earth-bound ground controllers.

 Requirements